 Have a Loud Muffler or Exhaust System?
-New York About To Dole Out Tickets
+New York Is Handing Out Tickets

-Effective Friday, April 1, 2022, if you have an “excessively noisy” muffler or exhaust system, you can expect that there is a great chance you might be pulled over and issued a ticket.
+Effective Friday, April 1, 2022 in New York, anyone with an “excessively noisy” muffler or exhaust system, can expect they might be pulled over and issued a ticket.
 This doesn’t just impact motorists; it also impacts mechanics and shops.

 New York is no stranger to handing out fines for loud mufflers or exhaust systems, but in October of 2021, New York Governor Kathy Hochul signed a new bill that would bump up fines for loud exhaust noise violations across the state from $150.00 to $1,000.
 The law is part of New York state's "Stop Loud and Excessive Exhaust Pollution Act," or SLEEP Act.